 Cooking Area: 429 square inches (about 21 burgers)

 Get Your Mojo Working With the Memphis Elite Pellet Smoker

-The Elite is the largest cooker in Memphis Wood Fire Grills' impressive line of luxury pellet smokers.
+The Memphis Elite is the largest cooker in Memphis Wood Fire Grills' impressive line of luxury pellet smokers.
 They're extremely well designed and well built.
 The top-grade 304 stainless steel is thick and extraordinarily well machined.
 Fit and finish are impeccable.
 Meathead proclaims Memphis smokers to be "some of the best cookers [he's] ever had the pleasure to use."
-At $4,600, the Memphis Elite is clearly not in everyone's budget, but this beast is impressive enough for us to include in our 2016 Top 10 Luxury Grills and Smokers list, where prices go up to $50,000.
+At $4,999, the Elite is clearly not in everyone's budget, but this beast is impressive enough for us to include in our 2016 Top 10 Luxury Grills and Smokers list, where prices go up to $50,000.

 The Elite's digital control panel is a sophisticated touch-pad PID controller that holds set temps with more accuracy than most kitchen ovens.
 It's simple to operate and offers an integrated meat probe and some useful programming options.
-For example, you can set it to cook your brisket up to 200°F and then drop to a lower cooking temp to keep it warm without overcooking.
+For example, you can set it to cook your brisket up to 200°F (93°C) and then drop to a lower cooking temp to keep it warm without overcooking.